-Students are considered registered when they enroll in a regularly scheduled class or classes (on-line or in person, after receiving approval of advisor) and at that time are considered to have created a binding financial obligation to the College.
+Students are considered registered when they enroll in a regularly scheduled class or classes (online or in person, after receiving approval of advisor) and at that time are considered to have created a binding financial obligation to the College.
 These obligations must be settled with the Business Office at the time of registration or no later than the first day of class.
 If students completely withdraw by the last day of the stated drop/add period, their charges will be reversed and refunds will be issued in accordance with the stated refund policy.
-Registered students who have not attended class and have not contacted institutional officers will be automatically withdrawn on the published last date for drop/add with a grade of "W" and not charged for any costs except for the withdrawal fee.